Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Introduction

-The purpose of this paper is to remove the assumption in Elling-Liu's theorem \cite{EL2} and establish the stability theorem for the steady (supersonic or transonic) weak shock solutions as the long-time asymptotics of the global Prandtl-Meyer reflection configurations for unsteady potential flow for all the admissible physical parameters, even beyond the sonic angle $\theta_{\rm s}$ up to the detachment angle $\theta_{\rm d}>\theta_{\rm s}$.
-The global Prandtl-Meyer reflection configurations involve two types of transonic flow -- discontinuous and continuous hyperbolic-elliptic phase transition boundaries for the fluid fields (transonic shocks and sonic arcs).
-To establish this theorem, we first reformulate the problem as a free boundary problem involving transonic shocks and then carefully establish required delicate monotonicity properties and sophisticated uniform {\it a priori} estimates for admissible solutions so that the approach developed in Chen-Feldman \cite{CF2} can be employed.
+The purpose of this monograph is to establish the stability theorem for the steady (supersonic or transonic) weak shock solutions as the long-time asymptotics of the global Prandtl-Meyer reflection configurations for unsteady potential flow for all the admissible physical parameters, even beyond the sonic angle $\theta_{\rm s}$, up to the detachment angle $\theta_{\rm d}>\theta_{\rm s}$.
+As a corollary, the assumption in Elling-Liu's theorem \cite{EL2} for the case that $\theta_{\rm w}\in (0, \theta_{\rm s})$ is no longer required.
+The global Prandtl-Meyer reflection configurations involve two types of transonic flow boundaries: discontinuous and continuous hyperbolic-elliptic phase transition boundaries for the fluid fields (transonic shocks and sonic arcs).
+To establish this theorem, we first reformulate the problem as a free boundary problem involving transonic shocks and then carefully establish the required appropriate monotonicity properties and uniform {\it a priori} estimates for admissible solutions so that the approach developed in Chen-Feldman \cite{CF2} can be employed.
+This involves several core difficulties in the theory of the underlying nonlinear PDEs: optimal estimates of solutions of nonlinear degenerate PDEs and corner singularities (at the corners between the transonic shock as a free boundary and the sonic arcs, and between the transonic shock and the wedge when the wedge angle $\theta_{\rm w}$ across the sonic angle $\theta_{\rm s}$), in addition to the involved nonlinear PDEs of mixed elliptic-hyperbolic type and free boundary problems.
 Some parts of the results have been announced in Bae-Chen-Feldman \cite{BCF2}.